-Summer is such a wonderful time of year to hang out with friends and family.
-I also think sunny skies and rising temperatures brings out the best in people because they are getting their vitamin D. Whenever possible, we should get our vitamin D from sunlight exposure, and not just supplelments.
+I believe sunny skies and rising temperatures brings out the best in people because they are getting enough of their vitamin D. Whenever possible, we should get our vitamin D from sunlight exposure and not just supplements.

 Now on to food.